Following simple steps can prevent the spread of COVID-19 and reduce its impact on our communities.

 - Masks should be worn by people two years and older

 Visit the Centers for Disease Control and Prevention mask wearing guide to learn more.

-- Try to keep your distance from other people (at least 6ft or 2 arms lengths)
+- Try to keep your distance from other people (at least 6 feet or 2 arms lengths)

 - This is especially important for people who are at higher risk of getting very sick and experiencing severe disease.